DJj123dj/DJj123dj/README.md

 # Hello, I'm DJj123dj
 ## Who am I?
-My first name is Jasper.
-I'm almost 14 years old and I live in Belgium.
+My name is Jasper.
+I'm 14 years old and I live in Belgium.
-I'm usually happy and I love programming!
+I started programming when I was 9, and I still love it to this day.
+I'm someone that loves to discover new things, thats why I have a wide range of things that I can do.

 ## My experience
 I once started writing simple scripts in the language "applescript" when I was 9 years old.
 Then I liked programming so much that I chose multiple languages.
 I've started programming Swift, but I'm not quite done with it yet.